foundry-rs/book/src/tutorials/foundry-docker.md

-## Dockerizing a Foundry project
+## Dockerizing a Foxar project

-This tutorial shows you how to build, test, and deploy a smart contract using Foundry's Docker image.
+This tutorial shows you how to build, test, and deploy a smart contract using Foxar's Docker image.
 It adapts code from the [solmate nft](./solmate-nft.md) tutorial.
 If you haven't completed that tutorial yet, and are new to solidity, you may want to start with it first.
 Alternatively, if you have some familiarity with Docker and Solidity, you can use your own existing project and adjust accordingly.
-The full source code for both the NFT and the Docker stuff is available [here](https://github.com/dmfxyz/foundry-docker-tutorial).
+The full source code for both the NFT and the Docker stuff is available [here](https://github.com/dmfxyz/foxar-docker-tutorial).

 > This tutorial is for illustrative purposes only and provided on an as-is basis.
 The tutorial is not audited nor fully tested.
 No code in this tutorial should be used in a production environment.